-Although this is a fairly simple salad in terms of ingredients, it is pretty much home grown.
+Although this is a fairly simple salad in terms of ingredients, this is pretty much a home grown seasonal salad.
 Potatoes, mustard leaf, spring onions, mint, oregano and chives all came from either the garden or the allotment.
 Because of this the flavours seem to come alive.
 The taste of each ingredient is discernible individually but they come together to produce a very well tended plate of food.

 Going on a journey and seeing the vegetables grow from a dot in your hand to food you can eat is so rewarding that it seems to burst with flavour.
 I did wonder whether sticking to the organic principles would lead to mass destruction of all crops due to pest attacks.
 But, this has not been the case.
 All we (me & Mr.Scott) have done is to protect everything with netting, cloches and fleeces.